 How Stella Got Her Groove Back is a 1998 romance film, directed by Kevin Rodney Sullivan and an adaptation of Terri McMillian's bestselling novel by the same title.
 The original music score was composed by Michel Colombier.

-The movie follows Stella (Angela Bassett), a very successful 40-year-old stock broker raising her son and living in the Bay Area.
-She is persuaded by friend Delilah to take a well deserved, first-class vacation to Montego Bay, Jamaica.
-As she soaks in the beauty of the island, she encounters a strapping young islander, Winston Shakespeare, who is 20 years her junior.
+The movie follows Stella (Angela Bassett), a divorced 40-year-old stockbroker who decided to forgo romance to focus on raising her son and advancing her career.
+She is persuaded by her best friend Delilah to take a well deserved, first-class vacation to Montego Bay, Jamaica.
+As she soaks in the beauty of the island, she encounters a strapping young islander, Winston Shakespeare (Taye Diggs, in his film debut), who is 20 years her junior.
 His pursuits for her turn into a hot and steamy romance that forces Stella to take personal inventory of her life and try to find a balance between her desire for love and companionship, and the responsibilities of mother and corporate executive.

 Tropes associated with this work: